 In Great Britain, Spiritualism is much more than a niche topic or a mere fad.
 It is a deeply rooted tradition, over 170 years old, that is firmly anchored in society.
 While mediumistic contacts in many countries often take place in a private or commercial setting, a unique structure has developed in the United Kingdom where mediumship, philosophy, and healing are nurtured as part of religious and community life.

 The history of modern Spiritualism began in the mid-19th century.
-In Britain, the movement spread rapidly, leading to the foundation of the Spiritualists' National Union (SNU) in 1901.
-This organisation forms the backbone of British Spiritualism and represents hundreds of Spiritualist Churches across the country.
+In Britain, the movement spread rapidly and gave rise to two formative organisations: as early as 1872, the Spiritualist Association of Great Britain (SAGB) was founded in London – one of the oldest Spiritualist associations in the world.
+In 1901, the Spiritualists' National Union (SNU) followed, becoming the institutional backbone of the movement and today representing hundreds of Spiritualist Churches throughout the country.

 These churches are not conventional houses of worship.
 In a typical Sunday service, a "Demonstration of Mediumship" often takes centre stage alongside philosophy and prayer.
 The goal is to provide evidence of the survival of the soul after physical death – not as dogma, but as an experiential reality.